KobbySkywalker/KobbySkywalker/README.md

 -->

 ℹ️ My name is Hosny.
 I am a software engineer wilfully stuck in the mobile world, best buddies with Swift & warming towards flutter.
-Interested in research.
+Interested in transforming the mobile app space.
 Fascinated by new technologies and UI/UX.

 📌 Accra, GH